YL201 Demonstrates Tolerability, Early Efficacy in Advanced Solid Tumors

 The intracranial ORR was 28.5% among 21 evaluable patients with brain metastases at baseline and the median DOR for this subgroup was 6.2 months.

 At a median follow-up of 7.5 months (95% CI, 6.5-7.9), the efficacy data from the trial revealed that among 287 patients evaluable for efficacy, the objective response rate (ORR) was 40.8% (95% CI, 35.0%-46.7%).
 In total, there were 2 confirmed complete responses, and 40.1% of patients experienced a confirmed partial response.
-A total of 42.9% of patients experienced stable disease as best response, for a disease control rate (DCR) of 83.6% (95% CI, 78.8%-87.7%) for this patient population.
+A total of 42.9% of patients experienced stable disease as best response for a disease control rate (DCR) of 83.6% (95% CI, 78.8%-87.7%) for this patient population.

-Overall, the median progression-free survival (PFS) was 5.9 months (95% CI, 5.5-7.5), and the median duration of response (DOR) was 6.3 months (95% CI, 4.7-6.7).
-The overall survival (OS) data was not mature as of the data cut-off.
-The intracranial ORR was 28.5% (95% CI, 11.3%-52.2%) among 21 evaluable patients with brain metastases at baseline; the median DOR for this subgroup was 6.2 months (95% CI, 2.8-not reached [NR]).
+Overall, the median progression-free survival (PFS) was 5.9 months (95% CI, 5.5-7.5) and the median duration of response (DOR) was 6.3 months (95% CI, 4.7-6.7).
+The overall survival (OS) data were not mature as of the data cutoff.
+The intracranial ORR was 28.5% (95% CI, 11.3%-52.2%) among 21 evaluable patients with brain metastases at baseline; the median DOR for this subgroup was 6.2 months (95% CI, 2.8-not reached).

-Patients on trial had a median age of 57.0 years (range, 19-87), 93.9% were Asian, and 77.6% were male.
+Patients in the trial had a median age of 57.0 years (range, 19-87), 93.9% were Asian, and 77.6% were men.
 A total of 50.0% of patients were never-smokers, 85.3% had an ECOG performance score of 1, and 15.4% had brain metastases at baseline.
-The median number of organs with metastases was 2 (0-9).
+The median number of organs with metastases was 2 (range, 0-9).

-The most common tumor types included ES-SCLC (n = 79), NPC (n = 75), wild-type non–small cell lung cancer (NSCLC; n = 68), and esophageal squamous cell carcinoma (ESCC; n = 37).
+The most common tumor types included ES-SCLC (n = 79), NPC (n = 75), wild-type non–small cell lung cancer (n = 68), and esophageal squamous cell carcinoma (n = 37).
 The median number of prior lines of therapy was 2 (range, 1-10), with 37.2% of patients treated with 1 prior treatment line and 34.9% of patients treated with 3 or more lines of therapy.
-The most common prior regimens included prior platinum-based chemotherapy (92.9%), prior anti-PD-1/PD-L1 therapy (88.5%), and prior radiotherapy (60.3%).
+The most common prior regimens included prior platinum-based chemotherapy (92.9%), prior antiPD-1/PD-L1 therapy (88.5%), and prior radiotherapy (60.3%).

 In the phase 1 portion of the trial, the primary end point was dose-limiting toxicities during the initial cycle of study drug.
 The coprimary end points in the phase 1 b portion of the trial were adverse effects (AEs) and ORR.
 Secondary end points included pharmacokinetic parameters, DCR, DOR, PFS, best tumor response, and OS.

 Treatment-related AEs (TRAEs) of any grade occurred in 97.1% of patients.
 The most common hematologic TRAEs included leukopenia (66.3%), anemia (64.7%), and neutropenia (61.5%).
-The most common non-hematologic TRAEs included anorexia (35.6%), nausea (26.3%), and hypoalbuminemia (22.8%).
+The most common nonhematologic TRAEs included anorexia (35.6%), nausea (26.3%), and hypoalbuminemia (22.8%).
 Furthermore, grade 3 or higher TRAEs occurred at a rate of 54.5%, with neutropenia (31.7%) being the most frequent grade 3 or higher TRAE.

 Additionally, treatment-related severe AEs (SAEs) occurred in 29.2%, resulting in 5.4% of patients experiencing dose discontinuations and 17.0% experiencing dose reductions.
 Leukopenia was experienced as an SAE in 11.5% of patients, with a median time to first onset of 11.0 days after initiation of study treatment and a median resolution time of 7.5 days.
 A total of 8 (2.6%) patients died due to study treatment.